tcNickolas/qiskit-quantum-katas/README.md

 * [The qubit](./Qubit/Qubit.ipynb).
 Learn what a qubit is.
 * [Single-qubit gates](./SingleQubitGates/SingleQubitGates.ipynb).
 Learn about what quantum gate is and about the most common single-qubit gates.
+* [Single-qubit measurements](./SingleQubitMeasurements/SingleQubitMeasurements.ipynb).
+Learn about what quantum measurement is and how to use it in single-qubit systems.